Insurance Claim Medical Certificate - Professional Evidence

 Receive your documentation by email

-Your certificate and any completed insurer form are delivered as PDFs to your inbox — usually same day or by 9AM the following morning with the express service.
+Your certificate and any completed insurer form are delivered as PDFs to your inbox.
+Standard delivery is same day, or by 9AM the following morning with the express service.

 Get a Medical Certificate for Your Insurance Claim